 Outdoor heated pool with panoramic country views.

 Set in stylishly renovated former stables, Spa des Ecuries has three treatment rooms staffed by expert therapists.
 Original stone troughs filled with dried lavender recall la Belle France and organic rose, rosemary and chamomile-infused Bamford products ensure you'll leave perfumed as well as pampered.
-The menu spans Swedish massages, reflexology, scrubs and facials, but walkers and Tour de France fans will love the special leg-and-foot sports massages; polish off the afternoon with an OPI mani-pedi treatment.
-There's a 20 per cent discount for massages ending no later than 3:00pm, too.
+The menu spans Swedish, mum-to-be and tailor-made massages, reflexology, scrubs and facials, but walkers and Tour de France fans will love the special leg-and-foot sports massages; polish off the afternoon with an OPI mani-pedi treatment.

 You can borrow bikes, book a cheese-tasting session and arrange beauty treatments.

 For €30 a night, one small dog, weighing in at under 10kg, can stay with you.
 Dogs are permitted in Prestige rooms only (pet-friendly rooms must be requested in advance).
 See more pet-friendly hotels in Provence.

 Welcome.
 A baby cot (free for under-threes) or an extra bed (€40 a day for under-10s, €85 a night for children aged 10-and-up) can be added to Junior Suites and upward.
 With advance notice, babysitting with a local nanny starts at €15 an hour.